-If you do get resin on your skin, ArtWorks has an amazing ArtWorks epoxy scrub that works beautifully to gently remove epoxy and even softens your skin afterwards.
-If you do not have a gentle scrub, you can use paper towel to wipe the bulk off, then wash with an automotive type of pumice hand cleaner like Gojo, or make a coconut oil/sugar, salt or coffee ground/dishsoap scrub to remove the resin from skin.
-The other gentle item that I found removes resin from skin well is Kirkland make-up wipes.
+If you do get resin on your skin, you can use paper towel to wipe the bulk off, then wash with an automotive type of pumice hand cleaner like Gojo, or make a coconut oil/sugar, salt or coffee ground/dishsoap scrub to remove the resin from skin.
+The other gentle item that I found removes resin from skin well is Kirkland make-up wipes or Huggies baby wipes.
 Do not use alcohol or vinegar to remove resin from your skin as alcohol open up the pores, and you don’t want the resin getting into your pores.

 If you have resin left over in cups, and they’ve become hot, take them outside & leave to cool.
 Once cured you can dispose of them.
 If they have not become hot, you can use leftover resin in silicone moulds, or have other pieces (panels or cheese boards or small items) taped & ready to add left over resin on.
 Rather than wasting, it can be a base layer on a different piece.
 Or if you have nothing else to use it on, turn cup sideways or upside down on parchment paper, and leave it to cure, then you can dispose of resin, the next day, and if it’s a reusable cup, just pull resin out.
 Some people like to keep a log of what they did on a project, so they keep track of & know what & how much they used on each project, and then they use it as a learning tool for the next time they do the project.

-ArtWorks Resin cures in 8-12 hours.
+Many artist resins cures in 12-24 hours.
 However please note epoxy resins continue to harden for up to 3-4 weeks, at which point it will reach its full hardness & also reach its full heat tolerance rating.